customerio/ciolabs/packages/html-mod/src/experimental/README.md

    - Real-time collaboration ready
    - Precise cursor position tracking

-**Recommendation:** Use **experimental** for all interactive, visual editor, and real-time collaboration use cases.
-Use **stable** only for batch processing and server-side rendering where explicit flush control is beneficial.
+**Recommendation:** Use **experimental** for ALL use cases.
+It's faster than stable in every scenario - from batch processing to interactive visual editors.
+The only reason to use stable is backward compatibility with existing code.

-The experimental version is **production-ready** and represents the future direction of the html-mod library.
+The experimental version is **production-ready**, **universally faster**, and represents the future direction of the html-mod library.